Automated migration from UEM systems

 Migrate to leading UEM solutions

-EBF Onboarder provides a largely automated method for switching to leading UEM solutions offered by MobileIron, Microsoft, VMware, BlackBerry, IBM and Jamf Pro.
+EBF Onboarder provides a largely automated method for switching to leading UEM solutions offered by MobileIron, Microsoft, VMware, BlackBerry, and IBM.
 The migration process can be initiated from a range of different systems, such as Cisco Meraki, Citrix XenMobile, Good, jamf, Sophos, or Soti, plus MaaS360, BlackBerry® UEM, VMware Workspace ONE, Microsoft Intune, or MobileIron.
 It even supports switching from an on-premise to a cloud solution.

 The EBF Onboarder reads and analyzes the source system profiles, then converts them to comparable profiles for the destination system.
 This ensures a smooth transition in a very short timescale, with minimal effort for your IT team.